366 Days

 BISMARCK’S BREAKOUT WORRIES ROYAL NAVY

-London, England • May 21, 1941 On this date in 1941 the German heavy cruiser Prinz Eugen and the German battleship Bismarck set out from occupied Norway into the main Atlantic shipping lanes, there to act as long-distance commerce raiders.
-It was the maiden combat voyage of Nazi Germany’s monstrous battleship, the most lethal weapon […]
+London, England · May 21, 1941 On this date in 1941 the German heavy cruiser Prinz Eugen and the battleship Bismarck set out from occupied Norway into the main Atlantic shipping lanes, there to act as long-distance commerce raiders.
+It was the maiden voyage of Germany’s monstrous battleship, the most lethal weapon in any navy’s […]

 22